 Created by XDA Recognized Developer geohot, Towelroot is another root exploit app that is compatible with a large range of devices.
 The root exploit itself is built around Linux kernel CVE-2014-3153 discovered by hacker Pinkie Pie, and it involves an issue in the Futex subsystem that in turn allows for privilege escalation.
 Although specifically designed for certain variants of the Galaxy S5, it is compatible with the majority of devices running unpatched kernels.

-KingRoot is root for people who just want to have root access to their devices, and not necessarily wanting to flash anything extra.
+KingRoot is the root for people who just want to have root access to their devices, and not necessarily wanting to flash anything extra.
 It works on almost all devices from Android version 2.x to 5.0.
-Working of KingRoot is based on system exploit.
-The most suitable root strategy will be deployed from cloud to your device according to the ROM information on the device.
+The working of KingRoot is based on system exploit.
+The most suitable root strategy will be deployed from the cloud to your device according to the ROM information on the device.
 The best part of using this root method is that it does not trip KNOX and have the ability to close Sony_RIC perfectly.